edson-a-soares/poco_restful_webservice/README.md

 ## HTTP Headers

-The HTTP headers used for the service.
+The HTTP headers used for service.

 | HTTP header name  | Description                       |
 |:------------------|:----------------------------------|